-The Workplace Ethics Challenge - Children & Young People is one of the Ethical Grand Challenge options for Year 3 to Final Year students.
+The Workplace Ethics Challenge - Safeguarding is one of the Ethical Grand Challenge options for Year 3 to final year students.

 The workshop will explore ethical responsibilities in the workplace in relation to the practice of safeguarding (protecting people from harm and from harming others), and the challenges posed by social media, and the possible impacts of sexting on children and young people.

 The workshop also explores issues such as:

 The workshop is an opportunity to explore ethical issues of relevance to anyone working with, or supporting the rights of, children, or vulnerable people of any age.

 This workshop is for you if you are planning to work with children and young people, or vulnerable adults, in fields such as teaching, social work, policing and youth advocacy and the volunteering sector.

 The workshop has been developed in consultation with graduate recruiters from these sectors to provide you with knowledge and experience that will set you apart in interviews.